nrkno/Sofie-TV-automation/README.md

 # Sofie: The Modern TV News Studio Automation System

-This collection repository allows you to get an overview of the components necessary to assemble the state-based TV news automation system **Sofie**.
+This collection repository allows you to get an overview of the components necessary to assemble the state-based studio automation system **Sofie**, used in live TV news production by Norwegian public service broadcaster **NRK** since September 2018.

 [5-minute presentation from the EBU booth at IBC 2018](https://www.youtube.com/watch?v=LeJxtTA3zms).